SBZed/React-Tutorial/Readme.md

     - 1.5.
 Spread and Rest Operators
     - 1.6.
 Destructuring
     - 1.7.
 Reference and primitive type
-1. Introduction
+2. Introduction
     - 1.1.
+Understanding base features and syntax
+    - 1.2.
 Setup
-    - 1.2.
+    - 1.3.
 Component
-    - 1.3.
+    - 1.4.
 First React App
-    - 1.4.
+    - 1.5.
 Props (Passing Data to component)
-    - 1.5.
+    - 1.6.
 Fetch data from API
-    - 1.6.
+    - 1.7.
 State in react: `useState`
-    - 1.7. useEffect: built-in hook
+    - 1.8. useEffect: built-in hook
-1. React Router
+3. React Router
-1. State Management
+4. State Management
     - 3.1.
 The need for State Management
     - 3.2.
 Setup for Context
     - 3.3.
 Usage of context
     - 3.4.
 Update value in the context
     - 3.5.
 Pros and Cons
-1. Redux - State management tool
+5. Redux - State management tool
     - 4.1.
 Theory
     - 4.2.
 How to Proceed with `redux` library
     - 4.3.
 How to Proceed with `react-redux` library
     - 4.4.
 How to access value from the store(Globalized state)
-1. From the scratch
+6. From the scratch
     - 5.1.
 Another way of using react
     - 5.2.
 JSX
     - 5.3.
 Small Quirks in JSX
     - 5.4.
 React Setup from scratch
-1. Resource
+7. Resource

 ## 1. Next-Gen JavaScript

 ### 1.1. `let and const`

 ### 1.2.
-ES6 Arrow functions - no more issues with **this** keyword
+ES6 Arrow functions

+-   no more issues with **this** keyword

 ### 1.3.
 Exports and Imports